-The 2016/17 season sees a number of highlights: to name a few, concerts with the Academy of St Martin in the Fields at the Cologne Philharmonie and at the Palais des Beaux-Arts in Brussels were followed by Kit Armstrong’s celebrated debut with the Staatskapelle Dresden and Christian Thielemann at Suntory Hall Tokyo in November 2016.
+The 2016/17 season sees a number of highlights: to name a few, concerts with the Academy of St Martin in the Fields at the Cologne Philharmonie, at the Palais des Beaux-Arts in Brussels and at the Elbphilharmonie in Hamburg were followed by Kit Armstrong’s celebrated debut with the Staatskapelle Dresden and Christian Thielemann at Suntory Hall Tokyo in November 2016.
 His upcoming Vienna Philharmonic debut will be under the auspices of Herbert Blomstedt.
 A further milestone is set by his solo recital at the Lucerne Piano Festival.
 Kit Armstrong returns to the Staatskapelle Dresden as early as April 2017, this time under the baton of Omer Meir Wellber.

 Sony Classical released Kit Armstrong’s solo debut album in September 2013.
 Juxtaposing works of Bach, Ligeti and Armstrong, the CD is a fine example of Armstrong’s ingenious programmes; his selection of Bach Chorale Preludes attracted particular critical attention.
 According to RBB Kulturradio, it is “one of the very few CDs that the world was waiting for”, while NDR Kultur described it as a “debut album full of emotions”.
 His second solo album “Symphonic Scenes”, released in November 2015, displays the many facets of the music of Franz Liszt.